 The support for the government purchase is significantly lower than the total support for the pipeline.
 Less than half (42%) support the government decision.
 Excluding don’t knows the support and opposition are virtually tied.
 Notably, only 55% of current Liberal voters are on-side with this decision, which may be an indication that many Liberals are skeptical (either of the need for the purchase) or concerned about the environmental impact.

 There is no question that the main driver of support for the pipeline expansion is economic interest.
 Six in ten Canadians agree that the expansion is in the national interest (almost the same percentage as support it).
 Nevertheless, only one in three Canadians (34%) strongly or somewhat agree that the government purchase is a good use of taxpayers’ money.

-The pipeline issue was one that put Trudeau and the Liberals in an awkward position since there was no obvious way out even though public support clearly tilted in the direction of support.
+The pipeline issue was one that put Trudeau and the Liberals in an awkward position.
+There was no obvious way out even though public support clearly tilted in the direction of support.
 The purchase lessoned the immediate pressure and postponed, perhaps, the day of reckoning.
-The skepticism about the purchase leaves a significant risk in play.
+Skepticism about the purchase leaves a significant risk in play.
 In the long term the issue will re-emerge and the government is no longer an arms-length player in the drama; it is fully invested whether it wants to be or not.

 Source: Ipsos/ Global News online poll conducted between July 13 and 17, 2018 (n=1000).
 Source